 "I’m now working as a newly qualified paramedic and can finally enjoy getting those paramedics slides on my shoulders that I’ve worked so long and hard for, to provide person-centred care to my patients."

-Before I applied for the BSc (Hons) Paramedic Science course at Surrey, I spent two years volunteering in my local community with St John Ambulance.
-Here, I gained experience communicating with and caring for patients across a variety of healthcare settings, including first aid duties, hospital transfers and care homes.
+Before I applied for the Paramedic Science BSc at Surrey, I spent two years volunteering in my local community with St John Ambulance.
+As a volunteer, I gained experience communicating with and caring for patients across a variety of healthcare settings, including first aid duties, hospital transfers and care homes.
 My interest and passion for patient-centred care in the pre-hospital setting grew and I decided to pursue a career in paramedic practice.

 When I came to Surrey for my interview, I went on a tour and felt an instant connection to the beautiful campus and student community.
 These were important to me as I wanted to study somewhere I felt comfortable making new friends and getting involved in other activities outside of my course.